-In short, all you really need are some tricks and tools that will allow you to take great images when you travel or attend family events — and leave your big old camera at home, grab your phone and follow these instructions.
+All you really need are some tricks and tools to take great images when you travel or attend events.
+So, leave that big old camera at home, grab your phone and follow these instructions.

 - Use both hands and keep your elbows in tight to avoid camera shake.

 - Avoid pointing the camera at the primary light source.
 Position people so their faces are lit by that source; if they are back-lit, they will appear as silhouettes.

 - Try different angles, whether taking pictures of people or things.

 - Landscape mode, or the sideways shot, is better suited for scenery, group and family photos.

 Better people pictures

 Before you start shooting, look at what is in the background and move people to avoid, say, a limb that appears to be sticking out of someone’s head.